jh3nd3rs0n/jargyle/README.md

       clientSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the client socket

+      dnsProvider=CLASSNAME
+          The DNS resolver for the SOCKS server

       host=HOST
           The host name or address for the SOCKS server (default is 0.0.0.0)

-      inetAddressProvider=CLASSNAME
-          The Internet address provider for the SOCKS server

       port=INTEGER_BETWEEN_0_AND_65535
           The port for the SOCKS server (default is 1080)